microsoft/BosqueLanguage/docs/language/overview.md

 }
 ```

 The `StringOf<T>` type is much richer at the cost of using customized logic and exposing internal information from the codebase.
 It is parameterized by any type implementing the `Parsable` concept.
-The contents of the string are then restricted to the language of strings accepted by the static `T::tryParse` method -- which may be arbitrarily complex code.
+The contents of the string are then restricted to the language of strings accepted by the static `T::parse` method -- which may be arbitrarily complex code.
 This makes them ideal for working with data that comes in a custom format or simply for light validation and then to *tag* strings with a type to avoid confusion in code or APIs with multiple string valued parameters.

 **[TODO: needs regex implementation, fill in regex parsing, and test]**